Peach Streusel Coffee Cake is a yummy way to use your fresh peaches and as a bonus, there’s more streusel than cake! Great for brunch or Dessert.

 My tried and true Coffee Cake, has tons of streusel but this one is just as delicious.
 My plan was to make this over the fourth thinking that I would have access to lots of fresh peaches.
 However, I forgot to pick them up on my way home so they could ripen a bit and I ended up with peaches that had great flavor but were not too sweet.
 This actually worked out fine because with so much streusel, they weren’t tart at all, and the peach flavor really stood out.

-If you’re getting tired of strawberry desserts or rhubarb crisp, then it’s time to try something different for dessert or breakfast but still enjoy the fresh fruit of the summer.
+If you’re getting tired of strawberry desserts or fruit crisps, then it’s time to try something different for dessert or breakfast but still enjoy the fresh fruit of the summer.
 For this recipe, the cake part is not only moist, but it has cardamon.
 Cardamon adds a nice complexity to this coffee cake that sets it apart from others.

-I initially made it for dessert but have served it for breakfast when we had friends down for the weekend.
+I initially made it for dessert but have served it for breakfast when we had friends in for the weekend.
 The juice from the peaches keeps the cake from drying out so you can make it the day before serving.
 I liked it just a little warm but it was also great at room temperature.
-You could add some whipped cream to the top if you’re serving it for dessert, but it’s perfect all by itself.

 How do you make peach streusel coffee cake